lidudu810/5008midterm/README.md

 ## Empirical Data & Discussion
 For all empirical results, I maxed out the time interval to 60 seconds.
 This allowed for execution of code in a timely manner, while still being able to run multiple iterations.

 The iterative and dynamic programming versions are much faster than the recursive versions.

 **Recursive Versions**
 ![Recurive C](https://user-images.githubusercontent.com/113164818/223066748-32c7b522-66a1-484a-83b1-638c525fd014.png)
 ![Recursive P](https://user-images.githubusercontent.com/113164818/223066771-5d79348d-1902-4d61-81dd-1fe4e4e1f963.png)
+Compare to Python and C, C has much more quicker than python, we can see the difference during the chart.

+**Iterative and Dynamic Programming Versions**

 ![C Comparison](https://user-images.githubusercontent.com/113164818/223066858-52f48702-57ca-420d-b730-f006f8d6a94d.png)
 ![P Comparison](https://user-images.githubusercontent.com/113164818/223066859-b326e54a-4833-4b17-ac19-79f38121ad67.png)
+During the chart we can see that the C speed are still quicker than the Python.

 ## Language Analysis